reworkhow/LPChoose.jl/tutorials/tutorial.md

 ### Other options for LPChoose

 To identify a fixed number of animals in Application 2, multiple options for weights_for_haplotypes are available, including "haplotype frequency" (default; Cheng et al., 2020), "rare haplotype preferred" (Bickhart et al. 2016), and "equal" (all weights equal to 1).
-It can be defined by the user as well.
+An array of weights can be defined by the user as well.
 Below is the haplotype coverage on the example dataset for the three options. "rare haplotype preferred" and "equal" are very close with minor differences.

 <img src="line_plot2.png" width="400">